tiobe/tics-github-action/README.md

 | `installTics`   | Boolean parameter to install TICS command-line tools on a runner before executing the analysis.
 If not specified, TICS should be installed manually on the machine that runs this job, default value is `false`. | false    |

 ## Migration from v2 to v3
-The interface (running with params) have been changed to depict their usage better or to synchronise with the TICS command line usage and by synchronous with other plugins we provide.
+The interface (running with parameters) has been changed to better reflect its usage.
+This interface is now more synchronized with TICS command line usage, and have been changed to be closer to other plugins that TIOBE provides.
 Parameter Changes (v2/old -> v3/new):
 - ticsConfiguration -> viewerUrl
 - viewerUrl -> displayUrl